The Astro-Zombies: Production

 Mikels said he started writing it when he made his first film, Strike Me Deadly.

 Produced by Ram Ltd. and Ted V. Mikels Film Production, The Astro-Zombies was filmed on a low budget of $37,000, with $3,000 of the budget used to pay Carradine.
 The film would be Mikels' last collaboration with Wayne M. Rogers (of later M*A*S*H fame), who also co-wrote and co-produced the film.
+Scenes were shot at the residence of Peter Falk, a friend of Rogers that was to be featured in a cameo that Mikels cut because of being "too funny".

 Mikels remembers it as "a very easy shoot.
 I shot half of it myself because I only had money for a crew for two weeks, so I spent two weeks shooting all the stuff around town, all the chases and all that".

 The score was written by Nico Karaski, cinematography was handled by Robert Maxwell and editing by Art Names.

 Release and reception

 The Astro-Zombies was released in May 1968, at a runtime of 94 minutes.

 Variety wrote: "There's almost nothing good to say for this horror scifier ...
 The scifi aspects don't enthrall and the thrill aspects don't shock".
 Author and film critic Leonard Maltin awarded the film the lowest possible rating of "Bomb", calling it "yet another nominee for worst picture of all time".
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar called the film "wretched", criticizing the film's messy plot and "talky/dull" scenes.
 TV Guide called the film "one of the all-time worst sci-fi pictures".

 In a retrospective review, David Cornelius of eFilmCritic.com gave the film 1 out of 5 stars, calling it the worst film ever made, and criticized the film's acting, its "painful-to-the-eyes production values", and the film's absence of reason.